-

 Category Archives: News

-A new GLO Discussion Paper provides directions for strategies targeting at improving the performance of firms in MENA countries.
-The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network and virtual platform … Continue reading
+A new GLO Discussion Paper reviews and evaluates the concept of the quality of work and employment including both ‘decent work’ and the narrower concept of ‘job quality’.
+The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization … Continue reading

 Europe decided to abolish daylight saving time in 2021, since the save energy impact is debatable; but so far concrete actions remained elusive.
 Some evidence should not be overlooked.
 Based on natural experiments: Stratified demographic analyses for Indiana/USA indicate that … Continue reading